AashishAsh/JenkinsPipeline/README.md

 # JenkinsPipeline
-Configuring jenins pipleline to perform comtinuos integration This small java applications is authenticating system User have the id, secrect id and key eavluated on it.
+Configuring jenkins pipleline to perform comtinuos integration.
+This java applications acts as authenticating system.
+User have the id, secrect id and key eavluated on it.
-In unit testing we are ensuring lock and user scenarios In integration testing we are checking user and lock together.
+In unit testing we are ensuring lock is created properly and user has required fields those scenarios.
+In integration testing we are checking user and lock together.
-Simple perform test is created by creating 10000 users and verifying thier identity.
+Perform test is evaluated by creating 10000 users and verifying thier identity.
-Usinh Junit and MAVEN and JAVA for this application
+Usinh Junit and MAVEN and JAVA for this application.